dlion/ExamProject/README.md

 During the year I wrote some sources in C using OpenCV.

-I wrote 5 program and 1 library for this.
+I wrote 5 programs and 1 library for this.

 ## Calibra

-Is a program that allow to find and track the colour that you want, mixing HSV values.
+It's a program that allow to find and track the colour that you want, mixing HSV values.

 When you find the colour you can save this in a configuration file pressing 's' also if you press 'q' the program ends.